A study in patients with SMA showed SPINRAZA® (nusinersen)

 This real-world evidence study in older children and adults on SPINRAZA evaluated functional assessments and patient-reported outcomes for up to 30 months2

-Study design: Prospective, observational study that assessed 130 patients who were treated with SPINRAZA (12 mg) between March 2019 and January 2022 with SMA (types 1c-3), at 2 centers in Poland.
+Study design2: Prospective, observational study that assessed 130 patients who were treated with SPINRAZA (12 mg loading doses/12 mg maintenance doses) between March 2019 and January 2022 with SMA (types 1c-3), at 2 centers in Poland.
 Final analysis included 120 treatment-naïve patients.
 Seven patients were excluded due to insufficient follow-up, and 3 discontinued, which includes a fatality that was considered unrelated to treatment.2

 Study limitations2: